9 people who died in helicopter crash that killed Kobe Bryant, daughter Gianna identified

 Pascucci said that, according to records, Zobayan was “instrument-rated,” which means he was rated to fly in fog and clouds.
 Los Angeles Police Department spokesman Josh Rubenstein told the Los Angeles Times that “weather conditions did not meet our minimum standards for flying.”
 Dense fog covered the area and continued to hang low on the Santa Monica mountain range hours after the crash.

-Soap opera actor Lorenzo Lamas, who was also a pilot, posted a tribute to his friend on Twitter Monday.
+Soap opera actor Lorenzo Lamas, who is also a pilot, posted a tribute to his friend on Twitter Monday.

 “Ara Zobayan was a friend.
 He was a meticulous pilot, mentor and was always the guy who asked if you needed help.
 Whether it was planning a route or tying down an aircraft, he always made himself available.
 His aviation and helicopter knowledge was formidable and whenever I had a question regarding them, he’s the guy I would go to.